MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/WhatsNew/3_BuildMayAnalyticsNews2025.md

 ## Create powerful AI agents in Azure AI Foundry with data in Azure Databricks

 > Azure AI Foundry now integrates with **Azure Databricks**, enabling **multi-agent orchestration** with **real-time data processing**.
+> `With our new integration between Azure AI Foundry and Azure Databricks, we’re empowering developers to build intelligent AI agents that can access and process enterprise data in real time.
+These agents can run Spark jobs, interact with data using natural language, and operate securely under Unity Catalog governance.
+This integration brings AI closer to your data, enabling smarter and faster decision-making across the organization.`

 > [!IMPORTANT]
 > **Agents can now leverage Databricks Delta Lake** for **low-latency data access**, improving AI-driven decision-making.